vippsas/management-api/management-api-guide.md

 ### About "Product Order" (PO) and "Merchant Agreement" (MA)

-Merchants must have both a valid Merchant Agreement (MA) and an approved Product Order (PO) to be able to use Vipps products.
+Merchants must have both a valid Merchant Agreement (MA) and an approved Product Order (PO) to be able to use Vipps MobilePay products.

-* MA: An agreement between the merchant and Vipps, signed with BankID.
+* MA: An agreement between the merchant and Vipps MobilePay, signed with BankID.
   The MA contains information about all direct and indirect owners, any politically exposed persons, etc.
-* PO: This is an order for "Vipps på nett", "Vipps Login", etc. The merchant must provide some information about the use, whether the cardholder is present, etc. The PO is not signed with BankID.
+* PO: This is an order for a specific product (e.g., _Vipps på nett_, _Vipps Login_).
+The merchant
+  must provide some information about the use, whether the cardholder is present, etc. The PO is not signed with BankID.
-  A merchant may have several Vipps products, each created with a separate PO.
+  A merchant may have several products, each created with a separate PO.

-A merchant may order a Vipps product (submit a product order, "PO") with or without an existing Merchant Agreement ("merchant agreement", "MA").
+A merchant may order a product (submit a product order, "PO") with or without an existing Merchant Agreement ("merchant agreement", "MA").

 Both MA and PO are described in detail in